Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 if source_crs.equals(target_crs):

-# Verify the transformation is resolvable before committing the full dataset
+# Verify the chain resolves before committing the full dataset.

 try: